 Give to others: Research has found that giving creates a sense of purpose, creates positive feelings and helps connect with others.
 Think about how your child can get involved in community projects to get a real sense of reward.

 Pay attention to the moment: By being more aware of our thoughts and feelings, our bodies and the world around us we can really improve our mental wellbeing.
-There are lots of different ways to encourage mindfulness such as focussing on particular tasks or even taking part in Yoga - with our new Yoga sessions available at camp this year, children will really benefit from camp.
+There are lots of different ways to encourage mindfulness such as focussing on particular tasks or even taking part in Yoga - children loved our new Yoga sessions at camp this year!

 There are lots of ways we can help our children’s health and wellbeing in these challenging times.
-Whilst life is tough for kids at the moment with still some time until we can expect to get back to ‘normal’ there are things we can actively do to help.
+As we have all had to adjust to changing times there are things we can actively do to help.

 There are plenty of wellbeing activities for children out there.
 Just find the ones that suit your child.
 A big step is to find ways to discuss feelings with your child.
 When we talk about concerns they tend to feel much smaller even before we’ve got a plan to improve any areas.

-A big hurdle for kids has been the inevitable social isolation that’s resulted from a year on and off of lockdown.
+A big hurdle for kids has been the impact that social isolation due to lockdowns has had on them.
 We think kids have done an amazing job rolling with the punches and parents are absolute superheroes for helping them through it whilst also facing their own difficulties.